necolas/idiomatic-css/README.md

 readability.

 * _Never_ mix spaces and tabs for indentation.
-* Choose between soft indents (spaces) or real tabs.
+* Choose between soft indents —spaces— or real tabs.
 Stick to your choice without fail. _Preference: spaces_.
 * If using spaces, choose the number of characters used per indentation level.
   _Preference: 2 spaces_.